Start My Answer

 • Your countersuit

-If you do not file an Answer then the debt collector will be given a default judgment against you.
+If you do not file an Answer, CCB Springfield IL will be given a default judgment against you.
 This is the same as if you lose the lawsuit.
 The default judgment will open up other avenues for the debt collector to collect from you such as wage garnishment, placing liens on your property, or taking money directly from your bank account.

 Make the right defense the right way with SoloSuit.

 Judgments are legal documents that state that you owe someone money.
 To obtain a judgment, a creditor must sue you.
-Judgments also collect interest which varies in each state.
-In each state, there is a length of how long the judgment can be collected.
+Judgments also collect interest, which varies in each state.
+In each state, the judgment can be collected in a certain length of time.
 To resolve the judgment, the creditor must file a “satisfaction of judgment” with the court and give you a copy.
-After you make a final payment you need to have a receipt that the satisfaction of judgment has been filed.
+After you make a final payment, you need to have a receipt stating that the satisfaction of judgment has been filed.

 Challenging a default judgment

 It can be difficult to challenge a default judgment, but it is possible.
 If you want to overturn a default judgment, you will need to ask the court to vacate it by filing an “Order to Show Cause to Vacate a Default Judgment.”
-If you were served but never responded, then you will need to explain yourself and show that you have a good reason for not responding.
-The best thing to do
+If you were served but never responded, you must explain yourself and show a good reason for not responding.
+The best thing to do is choose the options below.

 • Welfare benefits